-- identify and assess all foreseeable fire and rescue related risks that could affect the communities served including those of a cross-border, multi-authority and national nature - demonstrate how prevention, protection and response activities will best be used to mitigate the impact of risk on communities through authorities working either individually or collectively in a cost effective way - be easily accessible and publicly available - reflect effective consultation throughout development and at all review stages with the community, its workforce and representative bodies, and partners - cover at least a three year time span and be reviewed and revised as often as it is necessary to ensure that fire and rescue authorities are able to deliver the requirements set out in the Framework - reflect up to date risk analyses and the evaluation of service delivery outcomes.
+- identify and assess all foreseeable fire and rescue related risks that could affect the communities served including those of a cross-border, multi-authority and national nature - demonstrate how prevention, protection and response activities will best be used to mitigate the impact of risk on communities through authorities working either individually or collectively in a cost effective way - be easily accessible and publicly available

+- reflect effective consultation throughout development and at all review stages with the community, its workforce and representative bodies, and partners - cover at least a three year time span and be reviewed and revised as often as it is necessary to ensure that fire and rescue authorities are able to deliver the requirements set out in the Framework - reflect up to date risk analyses and the evaluation of service delivery outcomes.

 Although the Service only has a statutory duty to deal with fires and road traffic collisions, the Fire and Rescue National Framework also identifies that there are new challenges that the Service has to deal with, such as the continued threat of terrorism, the impacts of climate change, impacts of an ageing population against the need to cut the national deficit.
-In pursuit of its vision of 'Making Devon and Somerset a safer place to live, work and visit', it is important that the Service understands these wider challenges and that they inform its strategic planning.
+The Service needs to understand these wider challenges and how they inform its strategic planning.

 In 2017, the Service has reviewed and changed its approach to corporate planning to enable the clear identification and definition of its response to these wider challenges, to the changing needs of the community and to the challenges it faces.
 The Service's revised corporate planning approach currently has three key strands, namely:

-- The Corporate Plan
+- Fire and Rescue Plan

 - The Integrated Risk Management Plan

-- its Change and Improvement activities.
+- its change and improvement programme.

 Each of these strands considers a different aspect of risk and sets out at a high level how the Service will respond to them.
 These are subject to an annual review to ensure they are still fit for purpose, that they still address the key risks and that they provide a clear steer on the priority activities for the coming year.
+Those, along with the detail set out in our annual service planning framework, fulfill the requirements of the national framework.